bkager/Tiny-node-cookbook/README.md

 * Demonstrate basic features of Node by building tiny programs
 * Introduce new users to Node's docs
 * Give new users enough basic knowledge to learn and build more on their own
+* Improve my own grasp of Node by having to explain it

 ### Who is this for?

 This is aimed very much at beginners.
-If you're new to Node but have experience in other programming languages, you may find some of this pretty basic.
-If JavaScript is your first programming language and you're just starting to lean Node, you should find that
+If you're new to Node but have experience in other programming languages, you may find some of this, especially the early recipes, pretty basic.
+If JavaScript is your first programming language and you're just starting to lean Node, you should hopefully find that little background knowledge is assumed.

-I'm assuming that readers understand JavaScript fundamentals, basic HTML/CSS, are comfortable using a development environment like VSCode, and have some very basic familiarity with using a terminal and the command line (if you feel comfortable opening a terminal and entering simple commands, you're good).
+I am assuming that readers understand JavaScript fundamentals, basic HTML/CSS, are comfortable using a development environment like VSCode, and have some very basic familiarity with using a terminal and the command line (if you feel comfortable opening a terminal and entering simple commands, you're good).

+Questions, suggestions, and corrections are very welcome.

 ## Table of Contents

+**Node Basics**
-* Node Basics
+* Node on the Command Line
+*